FailAcademy/learning/adp-vancouver/_slides/week-05/03-pubsub-security.md

 }, App);
 ```

-**Note:** We can now remove the call to `filter()` in our `App` component's render method as the server will only provide us with the to-do documents for the currently logged-in user now.
+**Note:** We can now remove the call to `filter()` in our `App` component's `render()` method as the server will only provide us with the to-do documents for the currently logged-in user now.

 ---

 # What We've Learned

 - How Methods allow us to securely create endpoints on our server to complete various actions in our app
-- How to use publications and subscriptions in Meteor to selectively choose what data is made available to the the client, and then import that data into a React component as props
+- How to use publications and subscriptions in Meteor to selectively choose what data is made available to the client, and then import that data into a React component as props

 ---
 template: inverse